-Trump to attend Bob Dole award ceremony
+Trump praises Bob Dole at Capitol Hill award ceremony

 Story highlights

-- Trump is scheduled to attend the ceremony honoring Dole
+- Trump spoke at the ceremony honoring Dole

 - Dole endorsed Trump's 2016 candidacy

-Washington (CNN)President Donald Trump heads to Capitol Hill Wednesday as former Sen. Bob Dole is awarded the Congressional Gold Medal, the highest civilian honor bestowed by Congress.
+Washington (CNN)President Donald Trump on Wednesday praised former Sen. Bob Dole as a "great American" for his service to the country during a ceremony awarding Dole the Congressional Gold Medal, the highest civilian honor bestowed by Congress.

+Speaking at the Capitol Hill ceremony alongside Republican and Democratic congressional leaders, Trump recounted Dole's decades of service, from his stint as a soldier during World War II to his time as the long-serving Senate Republican leader -- a legacy the President said would endure for generations to come.

+"In hearing (Dole's) story they will truly learn what it means to be a great American.
+Bob, that is the legacy that you have left our nation and it will outlive us all.
+You are a friend, you are a patriot, a hero, a leader and today you have become a recipient of the Congressional Gold Medal," Trump said.

-Trump is scheduled to attend the ceremony honoring the 94-year-old former Republican nominee, which comes four months after Trump signed into law the bill awarding Dole the medal in recognition of his service to the United States "as a soldier, legislator and statesman."
+The President joined Republican and Democratic leaders in praising the 94-year-old former Republican presidential nominee on Capitol Hill Wednesday, four months after signing into law the bill awarding Dole the medal in recognition of his service to the United States "as a soldier, legislator and statesman."

 Dole was the only former Republican nominee to support Trump's candidacy in the 2016 election.
 The Trump campaign also marked the occasion with a press release remarking on the "special bond" the two men formed.
 Dole also attended Trump's inauguration.